-Unit 3: How can chemical processes be designed to optimise efficiency?
+Unit 3: How can design and innovation help to optimise chemical processes?

 The global demand for energy and materials is increasing with world population growth.
-In this unit students explore energy options and the chemical production of materials with reference to efficiencies, renewability and the minimisation of their impact on the environment.
+In this unit students investigate the chemical production of energy and materials.
+They explore how innovation, design and sustainability principles and concepts can be applied to produce energy and materials while minimising possible harmful effects of production on human health and the environment.